These things are always subject to debate, so this is just a general guide.

 Tentatively named Generation Z, demographers are settling on the name Homelanders for this the generation of current children ranging to going-on high school students, because almost if not totally 100% of their lives have happened since 9/11.
 Because every generation deserves to be named with the inference of tall buildings that are no longer standing in their lifetimes; it’s just that this one had the foresight to wait to be born until after a tall building fell down.
 They’re way too young to make any qualitative value assessments about them, C.J.
 Pearson notwithstanding, but we do know that for them, the Internet is ubiquitous, social media is ubiquitous, almost universal connectivity is ubiquitous, devices are ubiquitous, condoms are ubiquitous, and the surveillance society is ubiquitous.
-If the pattern holds, Homelanders will be a non-glamour generation, like Silent and X, stuck between glamour generations, the Millennials, and whatever follows them.
+If the pattern holds, Homelanders will be a non-glamour generation, culturally important but politically weak, like Silent and X, stuck between glamour generations, the Millennials, and whatever follows them.
 Just like Intel has (or had) a tick-tock cycle for CPUs, generations seems to have tick-tock cycles, generations are a glamour “tick” and then a silent “tock.”

 Homelanders will Tumblr the shit out of the internet.